cowwoc/pouch/wiki/Frequently_Asked_Questions.md

 * `TaxCalculator` could be passed directly to the constructor, or through some intermediary object.
 * `Person` could be constructed by the developer, or by some other mechanism.

-Dependency of Injection is a form of Inversion of Control where a framework constructs the `Person` on the developer's behalf.
+Dependency Injection is a form of Inversion of Control where a framework constructs the `Person` on the developer's behalf.
 This means that the developer is not supposed to instantiate `Person` themselves:
 ```java
 public class Person
 {